 A great band the Bags were, hard and fast and smart and totally L.A.
 They didn’t need the English, not the Bags.
 This was home grown, our own town sound.
-Actually, there never was an Alice Bag Band as they call them in this movie…legal reasons meant they couldn’t be listed as the Bags (there was a law suit, ugliness).
+Actually, there never was an Alice Bag Band as they call them in the documentary The Decline of Western Civilization…legal reasons meant they couldn’t be listed as the Bags (there was a law suit, ugliness).
 It’s a shame when a band gets their shot at posterity and finds out they can’t use their own name.
 Oh well.
 I still have their lone single, on Dangerhouse, I bought it back then.
 Its B-side was their best tune, I always thought, Babylonian Gorgon:

 Don’t need no false reasons for why I’m out of place,